 Student ID cards and e-mail accounts.

-Information on how to obtain a student ID card can be found https://kucard.ku.edu/.
-Information on how to set up an e-mail account can be found at http://technology.ku.edu/personal-accounts.
+Information on how to obtain a student ID card can be found at the KU Card Center Website.
+Information on how to set up an e-mail account can be found at the Personal Accounts section of The KU Information Technology website.
 Once you have created an online ID and password, which will be the same as those for your e-mail account, you will be able to access the myKU Portal.
-This is the website that allows you to register for classes (see "academics" tab; Brittney Tyler-Milholland can assist in providing permission numbers for ABS courses), view financial aid information (see "finances" tab), and access related information.
+This is the website that allows you to register for classes (see "academics" tab; Andy True can assist in providing permission numbers for ABS courses), view financial aid information (see "finances" tab), and access related information.

-Course requirements and listings.
-Information about coursework may be found in the Handbook, as well as in Graduate Catalog (see https://catalog.ku.edu/).
-Course offerings are on the web at https://catalog.ku.edu/).
-Course offerings are on the web at https://my.ku.edu/Classes/ExternalDisplay.action.
+Course requirements and listings

+Information about coursework may be found in the Handbook, as well as in the Graduate Catalog.
+Course offerings are on the web at the Schedule of Classes website.